sankalpanand/Foreign-Exchange/Assignment7/README.md

 This presentation elaborates the reflection for the Foreign Exchange Project.
 I will explain what all things I tried, what worked for me and what didn't.
-Later, I will explain how do I plan to extend this project or bring improvements to it.
+Later, I will explain how do I plan to extend this project and bring improvements to it.